Last week, the folks at PYMNTS.com caught up with Listrak Chief Brand Strategist Ryan Hofmann at IRCE to chat about retail innovation:

 Citing one example Listrak has helped transform, Giggle — a store dedicated to all things babies —Hofmann was able to share that his company has been able to drive 22 percent of their revenue through the email channel.
 And almost half of that engagement is coming from triggered, personalized touch points, he said.
 The company is also driving 24 percent of list growth for Giggle.
 Overall, this has helped the retailer acquire, engage and retain customers.

-backs up the point that Listrak is trying to make about authentic customer experiences.
+A recent survey backs up the point that Listrak is trying to make about authentic customer experiences.
 Customers are getting savvier and they know when retailers actually are connecting and when they are simply promoting a brand.
 That survey, which echoes the results of many before it, showed that 54 percent of consumers expect brands to understand them as people, and for their communications to be tailored to their values and preferences.

 Interestingly enough, it showed that a majority (55 percent) of consumers know that retailers are tracking their behavior without their permission, but not all seem to be bothered by that fact.
 That survey concluded that consumers are willing to share information and connect with retailers as long as they are able to reciprocate with tailored deals and rewards that the customer actually cares about.